4d11/company-search/WRITEUP.md

 To achieve this, I created indices in Elastic Search for all supported attributes and used that to power the matching.
 I tried a few test cases and arrived on an approach through trial and error

+#### Query Classification Agent
+This agent determines is a user's query is an "explicit_search" or "portfolio_analysis".
+In the case of the latter, the Query Rewrite Agent is used to pre-process the query before results are fetched.

+#### Query Rewriter Agent
+This agent is used for more complex queries.
+It updates the query to remove meta-text and focus on search intent.

+#### Query Explainer Agent
+One benefit of using the filter first approach with semantic filter is that results are very straightforward to explain.
+However, given the level of detail that we would like our VC to have and the fact that we would like to prioritize quality over speed and cost; I have decided to use an Agent for the explanations as well even though it is significantly slower and costlier

 #### Attributes Query DSL
-To handle complex queries such as "include companies where the location is in (NY AND SF) AND industry is ("FINTECH") and employee_count is "> 100"
-I created a DSL that all agents will use that can easily be mapped into an ES query
+To handle complex queries such as "include companies where the location is in (NY AND SF) AND industry is ("FINTECH") and employee_count is "> 100", I created a DSL that all agents will use that can easily be mapped into an ES query
 ```
 {{
     "logic": "AND",        ← TOP-LEVEL logic: combines all filters below